yukimcampbell-cmyk/building-permit-analysis/README.md

 Finding: Downtown had the highest number of total permits at 7384 permits, with Kensington-Cedar Cottage in second with 3150 permits.
 The geographic area with the lowest number of permits was South Cambie with 667.

 ### 2. Which specific property-use categories have the longest average processing times?
 Grouped building permits by specific property use category and calculated the average processing times for each category.
-Since some categories had very few rows of data, the minimum for the number of total permits was set to 20 to prevent inaccurate representations when calculating average.
+Since some categories had very few records, a minimum threshold of 20 permits was used to reduce the influence of small sample sizes on the average processing times.

 Finding: Average processing times varied substantially across the 85 property-use categories.
 Multiple Dwellings and Parking Garages had the highest average processing time at 487.47 days, while Park or Playground averaged 21.82 days.